-1. Not Living Within Your Means
+1. Living Beyond Your Means

 Take the time to make a budget and learn to stick to it by making it into a habit.
 It's easier than it sounds and will get you out of the debt cycle for good!